Practical Amazement

 Birthed children of frivolity

-Their grandparents thought them too foolish to be born
+Their grandparents thought them too foolish to live

 They’re still wrong